GeveoAu/blog/_posts/2018-07-26-Data-Analysis-Using-R-with-SQL-Server-Machine-Learning-Services.md

 OutputDataSet <- as.data.frame(c(sdFrame, meanFrame))
 ```

-Finally the two frames are combined into one and stored in the OutputDataSet which will be returned to T-SQL.
+Finally, the two frames are combined into one and stored in the OutputDataSet which will be returned to T-SQL.

 ### Moving Forward with R